nsdevoss/cs499/README.md

 To run the server on your machine use:
 > python main.py

+**Arguments**

-To run the server and the emulator on your machine use:
+`-e or --emulator`: Runs the emulator on your machine.
-> python main.py -e
->
-> or
->
-> python main.py --emulator

-To change the video the emulator plays use:
-> python main.py -e -v *video_name*
->
-> or
->
-> python main.py -e --video *video_name*
+`-s or --single`: Runs the server on only one port and process

+`-v [video] or --video [video]`: Chooses what video will be displayed on the emulator

-Make sure that you are in the root directory to run `main.py` or if you aren't then make sure to pass the correct path to it.
+*Make sure that you are in the root directory to run `main.py` or if you aren't then make sure to pass the correct path to the file.*

+***The Emulator functions exactly the same as the Raspberry PI.
+It sends the stream and connects to the socket the exact same way.
+Functional wise, they are the exact that the IP if the emulator is the same as the server, which is not important at all.***
 ## Running parts individually

 ### Running the server